iduarte/git-tutorial/GitHub-Workshop.md

  # Check the history of commits
 git log

- # Check the differences between local file and last commit
+ # Check the differences between local files and last commit
 git diff

  # Graphical User Interface to see the local Git